ttalvitie/browservice/README.md

 # Browservice: Browser as a Service

-A web "proxy" server that enables browsing the modern web on historical browsers.
-It works by rendering the browser viewport into images, which are then shown by a JavaScript application running on the client browser.

 ## ⚠️ UNMAINTAINED (2026-09-11)

 **Browservice is no longer maintained.** I, [@ttalvitie](https://github.com/ttalvitie/), will not be making new releases, providing updated binaries, fixing bugs, answering issues or reviewing pull requests.